Milwaukee Police Department: Strip searches

-Dontre Hamilton
+Killing of Dontre Hamilton

 On April 30, 2014, a police officer, Christopher Manney, fatally shot and killed Dontre Hamilton, a 31-year-old African-American man who had been resting in downtown Milwaukee's Red Arrow Park.
 Police say Hamilton was shot 14 times after he struggled with an officer, took the officer's baton, and hit the officer in the head.
 Witness accounts differ, and some stated they never saw Dontre strike Manney with the baton.

 When Manney responded to the scene he was unaware that two Milwaukee police officers had twice responded to a call from one of the park's Starbucks employees and had performed a wellness check on Hamilton.
 During MPD's investigation following the incident, the department learned that Hamilton was a diagnosed paranoid schizophrenic.

 Police Chief Edward Flynn fired Manney in October, saying he had violated department policy regarding a pat-down.
 Manney tried to rejoin the Milwaukee Police Department, but his appeal was unanimously denied by the Milwaukee Fire and Police Commission members in March 2015, and his firing was upheld.
 The district attorney, finding the use of force to be in self-defense, declined to prosecute.

-Sylville Smithn
+Killing of Sylville Smith

+Shooting of Jerry Smith Jr

+On August 31, 2017, 19-year-old Jerry Smith Jr was shot & wounded by two officers on the rooftop of an apartment building near 29th and Wisconsin Avenue.
+Officers Adam Stahl and Melvin Finkley had responded to a call of man with a gun at the building.
+Smith fled officers as they approached to talk to him.
+One of the officers thought he saw a gun-shaped object in Smith's pants, and that Smith was trying to secure it as he ran.
+Smith stated that he was trying to surrender.
+While Smith was getting on the ground, Stahl and Finkley shot smith at close range three times.
+No weapon was found near Smith.
+The wounds caused partial paralysis in his right leg.

 Milwaukee Bucks player Sterling Brown

 On January 26, 2018, Sterling Brown was tased and arrested inappropriately according to the Milwaukee Police Department Police Chief Alfonso Morales the following May.
 Brown brought suit in June 2018 after the May release of bodycam footage and alleges racial profiling occurred in the administration of a parking ticket at a Walgreens parking lot.
 In October 2019, Brown rejected a $400,000 settlement offer.
 Brown has expressed that he has rejected the offer in part due to his ability and sense of responsibility to use his platform as an NBA player to raise awareness.
-November 27, 2019 court filings indicate that a federal civil rights lawsuit is proceeding to trial.
+November 27, 2019, court filings indicate that a federal civil rights lawsuit is proceeding to trial.

-Joel Acevedo
+Killing of Joel Acevedo

 25-year-old Joel Acevedo died on April 25, 2020, six days after being put in a choke hold for 11 minutes and 20 seconds by off-duty officer Michael Mattioli while at a party at Mattioli's home.
 Mattioli was later arrested and charged with first degree reckless homicide.